-(c) Commodity and Equity Price Risk
+(c) Foreign Currency Risk

-The Company is exposed to price risk with respect to commodity prices.
+The Company does not have assets or liabilities The Company is exposed to price risk with respect to commodity prices.
 Commodity price risk is defined as the potential adverse impact on earnings and economic value due to commodity price movements and volatilities.
-The Company closely monitors commodity prices as they relate to valuable minerals to determine the appropriate course of action to be taken by the Company.
+The Company closely monitors commodity prices as they relate to valuable minerals todetermine the appropriate course of action to be taken by the Company.
 The Company is exposed to market risks associated with the inherent volatility and external factors that can impact the fair value of equity instruments.